-Going to the emergency room is overwhelming enough for kids.
-To help take the anxiety away, MassGeneral for Children at North Shore Medical Center has developed its "Ouchless ER" to alleviate the pain of an unplanned trip to the hospital.
+Going to the Emergency Room is overwhelming enough for kids.
+To help take the anxiety away, we have developed an "Ouchless ER" to alleviate the pain of an unplanned trip to the hospital.

 - If your child is going to need an injection or IV, we apply numbing medicine on the injection site first.
 While the numbing medicine takes effect, our staff works to distract your child using bubbles, coloring books, games or their favorite movie/show from our large collection.